-Monogenic diabetes appears in several forms and most often affects young people.
-In most forms of the disease, the body is less able to make insulin, a hormone that helps the body use glucose (sugar) for energy.
+Monogenic diabetes appears in several forms and most often affects young people, mostly 25 years or younger.
+In most forms of the disease, the body is less able to make insulin, a hormone that helps the body use glucose (sugar) for energy, is affected (directly or indirectly).
 Rarely, the problem is severe insulin resistance, a condition in which the body cannot use insulin properly.

 A correct diagnosis can help people get the right treatment.
 For example, some children with monogenic diabetes are misdiagnosed with type 1 diabetes and are given insulin.
 When correctly diagnosed, some of these children can take diabetes pills instead, with even better glucose control.
 A correct diagnosis may also benefit family members, who might have monogenic diabetes themselves without knowing it.